LAVLI-Food/lavli-next-js-tailwind-boilerplate/README.md

 4. **`.editorconfig`**: [EditorConfig](https://editorconfig.org) helps maintain consistent coding styles for multiple developers working on the same project across various editors and IDEs.
 This is our desired setting.

-5. **`.env.sample`**: If your project needs ENV vars, put the skeleton/name of your vars in here so people know what vars you need to set up in your `.env` files. **BUT NEVER EVER EXPOSE ANY SECRETS HERE!**
+5. **`.env.sample`**: If your project needs ENV vars, put the skeleton/name of your vars in here so people know what vars they need to set up. **NEVER EVER EXPOSE ANY SECRETS HERE!** Run `cp .env.sample .env`, set your project ENV variables in your `.env` file and keep this file secret.

 6. **`.eslintrc.json`**: ESLint configuration file.